 Although, for the most part, you should never need to grease, oil, or flour a silicone baking mat, there are times when it is advisable to spray them with nonstick cooking spray, such as when you are making a very sticky candy.
 An example would be making homemade marshmallows.

 Another use for silicone mats that not many will be aware of, is that you can use two of them to keep baked items flat or to flatten something that you need to be flat.
 For example, when baking sheets of phyllo dough that you wish to keep flat, you can place one silicone mat on top to keep them from puffing up unevenly.

 And, silicone baking mats are not just limited to baking.
 You can use them for warming up foods in the oven, and they can even work in a toaster oven.

 Certain baked goods may not bake as crisp as you would like on a silicone matt, so keep this in mind when using.

 It is not true that nothing “sticks” to silicone baking sheets.
 They will get a coating of oil and a general muckiness.
 As well, if you are kneading dough on one and there is too much moisture, the dough will stick.
 They clean off very easy with soap and water, but they are bit awkward to clean due to their floppiness.
 You can put them in the dishwasher!
 However, I find that they take up too much room and I personally do not like using the dishwasher unless it is quite full and not just of a few large items.
-As easy as they are to clean, it is not easy clean-up that I find to be their chief lure.
+As easy as they are to clean, it is not easy clean-up that I find to be their chief virtue.
 If clean-up were my issue, I’d stick to parchment paper.